img

 job_type STRING The type of the job.
 Can be QUERY, LOAD, EXTRACT, COPY, or null.
 Job type null indicates an internal job, such as script job statement evaluation or materialized view refresh.

-statement_type STRING The type of query statement, if valid.
-For example, SELECT, INSERT, UPDATE, or DELETE.
+statement_type STRING If valid, the type of query statement, such as SELECT, INSERT, UPDATE, or DELETE.

 priority STRING The priority of this job.